biplav-s/covid19-info/paper/README.md

 ### Delhi (Map Scale 10k.m.)
 ![Delhi](https://github.com/biplav-s/covid19-info/blob/00467abc463ee9a169921271484103347fe33468/paper/map_new_delhi.png)

+## Workplace and Covid19
+1. This post explains Cubicle as example to maintian social distancing in workplace Source:- wired [Link](https://github.com/madhavanpallan/covid19-info/blob/master/paper/workplace/The%20Cubicle%20Is%20Back.%20Blame%20(or%20Thank)%20the%20Coronavirus%20_%20Source-WIRED.pdf)[April 30,2020]

 ## Chemicals Listed after processing
 1. Accelerate Discovery Tool: This tool has top level analytics of the compounds that are shortlisted by IBM supercomputer SUMMIT after processing [ADT Tool](https://covid19-mol.mybluemix.net/) (It should be made known to in house chemist and researchers in the area for a better finding of a cure.
 Added as part of the broadcast for call for researchers at my personal LinkedIn page/ Facebook/ Twitter and Robotics Page.
 Original Broadcast with minor changes.[open letter by me ver - 2.0](https://docs.google.com/document/d/1dWmR0jyIAyljbut6puUQv-LhFYzGyN9if4sUZlVcB5c/edit?usp=sharing)